-The RGS Sixth Form curriculum is a unique combination of elements which together will provide you with an excellent preparation for entry to university, and for life beyond it.
+The RGS Sixth Form curriculum is a unique combination of elements which together will provide you with an excellent preparation both for entry to university and for life beyond it.

-At Reigate Grammar School, Sixth Form students can choose from a uniquely flexible menu of courses, allowing them to select the most appropriate options.
+At Reigate Grammar School, Sixth Form students can choose from a uniquely flexible menu of courses allowing them to select the most appropriate options.
 Unlike many schools, we do not start with a pre-determined list of options, but design our timetable afresh each year in order to accommodate the wishes of students.
-Although no guarantee can be given that every choice of subjects will be accessible, we are usually able to provide most students with their first preferences.
+Although no guarantee can be given that every choice of subject will be available, we are usually able to provide most students with their first preferences.

 A Level Choices

-In the Sixth Form we run our own specific timetabled co-curricular programme.
-In the Lower Sixth Form this is called Henry Smith Studies, in the Upper Sixth this is called 7Plus.
+In the Sixth Form we run our own specific timetabled co-curricular programme for each year group (Henry Smith Studies in the Lower Sixth and 7Plus in the Upper Sixth).

 Henry Smith Studies

 Henry Smith Studies is a bespoke and flexible curriculum for all Lower Sixth students.
 The primary purpose of Henry Smith Studies is to encourage all students to broaden their academic horizons beyond the confines of A Level study.
-In an era of reformed A Levels, Henry Smith Studies gives all students tangible and credible evidence of independent study interest, intellectual ambition and undergraduate level study skills, boosting the quality of their university applications.
+It gives all students tangible and credible evidence of independent study interest, intellectual ambition and undergraduate level study skills, boosting the quality of their university applications.

 However, the main purpose of Henry Smith Studies is to encourage students to engage in intellectual debate, discourse and research in areas of academic life which pique their interest.
 It is a rare opportunity for all students to tackle an area of study simply because they are enthused by it and curious to explore it further, not because it is on an A Level curriculum.

-Henry Smith Studies is tailored to students’ academic curiosities and ability.
+Henry Smith Studies is tailored to each student’s academic curiosities and ability.
 At its heart is the completion of an extended project on a topic of the student’s choice, supported by their Henry Smith Tutor during timetabled lessons.
 Over the course of the year, students will either complete: